beattie/ModernEmbeddedCPP/Blinky/ReadMe.md

 # Blinky

-Project to Demonstrate and Debug running code on a STM32 Nucleo64-F411RE
+Project to Debug the configuration and to Demonstrate and Debug running code on a STM32 Nucleo64-F411RE

 To enable debugging in eclipse Run -> Debug Configurations double click GDB OpenOCD Debugging